k-ahn2/wps2/README.md

 ## WPS Schematic
 <img src="wps.jpg" alt="blah" width="500px"/>

-\* Supported via the Packet Alerts app, integrated with WhatsPac

 ## Key Functions
 - **Direct Messaging:** Message send and receive (similar to SMS, WhatsApp, Signal or iMessage)
 - **Channels:** Post to themed channels (similar to a Rocket Chat, Slack or Discord)
 - **Who is Online:** WPS updates clients when a user connects or disconnects
-- **Reply:** Users can sent new messages and posts, or reply to existing
+- **Reply:** Users can send new messages and posts, or reply to existing
 - **Emojis:** Include and react to messages and posts with Emojis
 - **Edits:** Edit messages and posts after sending
-- **User Registration:** New users are automatically registered upone connecting
+- **Auto Registration:** New users are automatically registered upone connecting
 - **Push Notifications:** Send push notfications when there is new activity (if paired with the Packet Alerts app, currently via WhatsPac only)
-- **Callsign Lookup:** Determine if a callsign is registered
+- **Callsign Lookup:** Enquire a callsign is registered
-- **Name Change:** WPS distrbutes name updates when they change
+- **Name Change:** WPS distrbutes display name updates, if changed
 - **Last Seen Times:** See when users you have messaged were last connected
-- **Delivery Receipts:** WPS responds to new and edited posts with a delivery receipt, guaranteeing server delivery
+- **Delivery Receipts:** WPS responds to new and edited messages and posts with a delivery receipt, guaranteeing server delivery
 - **Version Control:** Advise the client a new software version is available, configurable within WPS in real-time

 ## Other Capabilities
 - **Compression:** WPS compresses every packet before sending, then sends whichever of the compressed or uncompressed version is shorter
 - **Data Batching:** WPS batches bulk post downloads, optimising compression and delivery
-- **Logging:** WPS includes error logging by defauly, with extensive info logging configurable if required
+- **Logging:** WPS includes error logging by default, with extensive info logging configurable if required
-- **Run as Service:** WPS runs as a standard linux service (and assume can on Windows too)
+- **Run as Service:** WPS runs as a standard linux service (and assume could on Windows too)

 ## Future
 - **Replication:** Supporting the ability to replicate to other WPS instances hosted on the Packet Network
-- **Websocket / REST APIs:** For connecting directly over TCP, it's the intent that WPS will offer Websocket and REST APIs for access.
+- **Websocket / REST APIs:** For connecting directly over TCP/IP, it's the intent that WPS will offer Websocket and REST APIs for access.
 Possible use cases are via Hamnet or local sysop access

 ## How WPS Works - An Overview